Bottersnike/spl_pygame/README.md

 - PyAudio

-Once python has been installed, all of the other dependancies can be installed using the command line tool `pip` by doing `python3 -m pip install --user pygame numpy scipy pyaudio`.
+Once python has been installed, all of the other dependancies can be installed using the command line tool `pip` by doing `python3 -m pip install -r requirements.txt`.
 This has been primerally been designed to run on a Raspberry Pi using a TFT screen, and for that, there is a little more to do:

 - First, setup a Raspberry Pi following the instructions [here](https://www.raspberrypi.org/learning/software-guide/quickstart/).